ALPHYPSYCHE/Kubernetes/README.md

  ## SERVICES

- services(kubenetes object) enable communication between various components within and outside of the application.helps us connect applications together with other applications or users.
+Services enable communication between different parts of an application or between applications.
+They abstract the underlying network details, providing a consistent way to access pods.
+Services play a crucial role in facilitating connectivity, load balancing, and service discovery within a Kubernetes cluster.helps us connect applications together with other applications or users.

 for  example: application services for backend | frontend | database | ...